TypedDevs/bashunit/docs/command-line.md

 > `bashunit -e|--env|--load "file path"`

-Loads a custom env file overriding the `.env` environment variables.
+Load a custom file, overriding the existing `.env` variables or loading a file with global functions.

 You can use `BASHUNIT_LOAD_FILE` option in your [configuration](/configuration#tests-env).